code128/bloomjosh-source/_posts/presentations/1800-01-01-Sketching-In-Hardware-2012.markdown

 ### The first time I attended Sketching

-Presentation on 'Sketch to Prototype to Product' at my favorite conference and gathering of people, the Sketching in Hardware conference.
+Presentation on 'Sketch to Prototype to Product' at my favorite conference and gathering of people, the Sketching in Hardware conference series.

 + **Time Period:** July 2012
 + [Sketching in Hardware 2012](http://sketching-in-hardware.com/2012/)